 My Position on NH Issues

 In 1997 the State Supreme Court ruled that the State, not local school districts, must pay the cost of an “adequate” education.
 In 2019 the Contoocook Valley Regional School District sued the State for not meeting this obligation.
 While the cost to educate a student is about $19,000 per year, the state pays on average only $3,700 *.
-The State Supreme Court will hear oral arguments on September 24, 2020, and most likely issue its ruling in 2021.
+The State Supreme Court heard oral arguments in September 2020 and then sent the case back to the Supreme Court.
+A hearing in that court is expected in the spring of 2023.

 If the Court rules that the State must pay more, it will be the job of the House and Senate to devise a new aid formula and a way to pay for additional aid.
 With my work experience I am well prepared to participate in the crafting of a new plan.